FoothillCSClub/holiday-hackathon/index.md

 ---
 title: Holiday Hackathon
 cards:
-  - title: Explore CS through talks and workshops
+  - title: Learn
-    description: Attend events and participate in the workshops to further your coding skills, earn points, and win cool prizes!
-You’ll learn a lot about software engineering, and the top contestants will win a prize as a bonus.
+    description: Attend talks and participate in workshops to further your coding skills, earn points, and win cool prizes!
+There's a lot for you to explore.
-  - title: Build a project for the hackathon
+  - title: Build
-    description: Start, build, and present a project with a team of 1 - 4 people.
-Compete against other teams at the hackathon for a Grand Prize and more!
+    description: Build a project in the hackathon, and show it off to your friends!
+Do it just for fun, or compete with teams of 1 - 4 people for a Grand Prize and more!
 tags:
   everyone:
     label: Everyone